sparkfun/SparkFun_LoRaSerial/docs/training.md

 This mode (Training as Server) is convenient when multiple clients need to be paired to a server.
 For example, when a device is configured to be a Server in Multipoint mode, putting it in *Training as Server* mode will allow a user to put another radio into *Training as Client*.
 The radios will communicate and the Server radio will configure the client radio.
 Any number of client radios can be quickly and conveniently configured this way.

-### Point-To-Point Training as Server
+## Simple Point-To-Point Training

 If a radio is set for P2P mode, entering training mode as a server will generate a new random NetID and AES key.
+In other words, holding the Train button for 5 seconds on one radio will cause that radio to generate new, unique/secure P2P settings.
+On the other radio, hold the Train button for 2 seconds.
 This is helpful in the field if you need to put a pair of radios onto a different network and encryption key from other radios that may be nearby.
-Note: You can also return a radio to factory defaults using the **ATF** command.

 ## Factory Reset

 Press and hold the training button for 15 seconds to enter Factory Reset mode.
 You know you've held the Training button long enough when the blue LED flashes 3 times.
 Releasing the button will then return LoRaSerial to factory settings and erase NVM.
+Note: You can also return a radio to factory defaults using the **ATF** command.

 ## Temporary Training Server